The Humor Times makes a very effective teacher’s aid. Here’s how to use the monthly print publication to pique students’ interest.

-Here’s a not-so-well kept secret many teachers have discovered: Editorial cartoons make great teaching aides!
+Here’s a not-so-well kept secret many teachers have discovered: Editorial cartoons make great teaching aids!
 They are naturally entertaining, and therefore can be used in lesson plans to pique students’ interest in many subjects, including current events, government, history, social studies, etc. And as every teacher knows, getting a student’s attention is the first prerequisite for instructing them in any subject matter.

-But getting them interested is just the first advantage of using editorial cartoons.
+But getting them interested is just the first advantage of using editorial and political cartoons.
 They are also quite educating in their own right.
 Studying political cartoons will enable students to better understand the importance of current events.
 The cartoons may be used to help develop both factual knowledge and interpretive skills.
-Editorial cartoons can stimulate discussion and provide interesting writing topics — and what more can you ask for in a teacher’s aide?
+Editorial cartoons can stimulate discussion and provide interesting writing topics — and what more can you ask for in a teacher’s aid?

 Analyzing editorial cartoons helps to strengthen analytical and other higher-order thinking skills.
 Cartoons are used to convey not just political, but also social issues.
 Editorial cartoons can be used in a variety of ways, and can be integrated into any lesson plan.
 And best of all, students respond quite well to cartoons.

 The Humor Times as a teacher’s aid in the classroom